-We interrupt your regularly-scheduled travel blog to bring you an extremely important update on pineapple-eating technology.
+We interrupt your regularly-scheduled travel blog to bring you an extremely important update on pineapple-eating technology: how to use a pineapple corer, dramatically demonstrated to me for the first time.

 “You HAVE to see this,” declared my cousin Eric the moment I entered his Manhattan apartment on my jaunt to New York last week.